S-130, S-190, and L-180, available to anyone!

-In coordination with the Feather River Adult Education Consortium, PUC is pleased to offer Basic Wildland Firefighter Training in accordance with National Wildfire Coordinating Group (NWCG) standards.
-Sometimes colloquially referred to as “130/190” or “Basic 32,” this 32 hour class includes 3 courses: S-130 Firefighter Training, S-190 Introduction to Wildland Fire Behavior, and L-180 Human Factors in the Wildland Fire Service.
-Sometimes a field day and practice shelter deployment are offered within the class.
+Basic Wildland Firefighter Training, sometimes colloquially referred to as “130/190” or “Basic 32,” this 4 day class includes 3 courses: S-130 Firefighter Training, S-190 Introduction to Wildland Fire Behavior, and L-180 Human Factors in the Wildland Fire Service.
+A field day and practice shelter deployment are usually offered within the class.
 When completed along with IS-100 and IS-700, offered free online, you will be qualified as a Firefighter Type 2 (FFT2) for agencies that follow NWCG standards, which include most federal, state, and local government fire agencies.
 FFT2 is the entry-level position in a wildland fire organization.
+Join the PUC email list to keep up on when the Basic 32 and other NWCG trainings are happening locally!
+(Click here to join the mailing list!)

 Why should I take this class?